Megacharlie/mac-obs-spotify-display/README.md

 - `General styling and layout improvements over original to match my streams.`

+Thanks so much for the original source @DPr00f!!

 # Spotify-track-info

 Node spotify track info that generates a `currentSong.txt` that can be used on OBS to show the current spotify song.

 It can also serve the content to be used on browser source.
 Just point the location to http://localhost:9090

+Probably should have to point this out but this only works on MacOS. duh

 # Install